EN

 Stull was the pilot of the bomber that crashed in the Spaarndammer district on 22 March 1944.

-Edward Welling Stull (1918-1922) was the pilot of the bomber that crashed in the Spaarndammer district on 22 March 1944.[1]
+Before World War II Edward Welling Stull was a painter.
+After joining the army he then became a cadet in the Army Air Corps.
+While based in England, he flew bombing missions over Germany.[1]
+He was the pilot of the bomber that crashed in the Spaarndammer district on 22 March 1944.[2]
+His aircraft was hit over bombing raid over Berlin.
+He was able to keep the aircraft in the air until he made it to Amsterdam.
 He was the last one to jump out of the plane just before the crash and landed near the Westersuikerfabriek on Van Noordtkade.
 He was shot at by German soldiers, but remained unharmed.
-His co-pilot Samuel Showalter however, broke an ankle.[1]
-Anne wrote about this in her diary.[2]
+His co-pilot Samuel Showalter however, broke an ankle.[2]
+Anne wrote about this in her diary.[3]
+He was taken as a prisoner of war until the end of the war.

 Footnotes